-While we do love unexpected wedding ceremony readings, we have to admit that our hearts still skip a beat when we hear romantic love poems read during a ceremony!
-When words fail, poetry can say it all.
-So, we found 12 of the most romantic love poems that would be perfect for any wedding ceremony.
+While we do love unexpected wedding ceremony readings, we have to admit that our hearts still skip a beat when we hear romantic love poems read during a ceremony.
+Where words fail, poetry says it all.
+These 12 romantic love poems would be perfect for any wedding ceremony.
 From modern poets to the classic greats, these poets found a way to express what everyone wants to say on the most special day of their lives.

 god must have kneaded you and i